soxueren/atsd/administration/migration/cluster.md

 | Old | 16854 and earlier | 1.7 | 5.1 - 5.11| 5.1 - 5.9 |
 | New | 16855 and later   | 1.8 | 5.12     | 5.10    |

 ## Requirements

 ### Disk Space

-It is suggested to make backup of all ATSD data before migration.
-Migration procedure also needs more disk size before old data can be deleted.
-This additional size can be up to 30% of disk size used to store old data.
+The migration procedure requires 30% of the currently used disk space in ATSD tables to store migrated records before old data can be deleted.

+Make sure that enough disk space is available in HDFS.

+### Memory

+The migration job requires at least 4 GB of RAM available on each data node.

 ## Check Record Count for Testing

-Log in to the ATSD web interface and open the **SQL** tab.
+Login into ATSD and open the **SQL** tab.

 Execute the following query to count rows for one of the key metrics in the ATSD server.

 ```sql
 SELECT COUNT(*) FROM mymetric